nummacway/gb300/README.md

 ### What is the GB300 v2?

-The GB300 v2 is basically the SF2000's firmware with two more emulators, <abbr title="My emulator doesn't need a frickin' excellent name; libretro called it Beetle because its logo is a ladybird">Mednafen</title> PCE Fast and – for whatever reason – wiseemu/libvrt.
+The GB300 v2 is basically the SF2000's firmware with two more emulators, <abbr title="My emulator doesn't need a frickin' excellent name; libretro called it Beetle because its logo is a ladybird">Mednafen</abbr> PCE Fast and – for whatever reason – wiseemu/libvrt.
+Another thing that got SF2000 owners jealous were the game list items scrolling horizontally if the ROM name is too long.

 To be completely clear: The GB300 v2 is a firmware and therefore software.
 The hardware is the same.
 As of writing this, there is no multicore for it.